- 2 cups quick oats (225 g)

 - Let cool completely before storing.
 Store in a sealed container at room temperature for up to 3 days, in the fridge for up to 1 week or freeze for up to 3 months.

 The maple syrup, vanilla, salt and chocolate chips are all optional.
 The most basic version of this recipe is just the oats, banana and peanut butter.
-Feel free to add in any or all of the options to suit your taste preference.
-Walnuts, coconut, raisins, cranberries or any other nuts, seeds, or dried fruit work well.
+Feel free to add in any or all of the extras to suit your taste preference or customize with any other spices or flavours you enjoy.
+I recommend at least adding the chocolate chips if you want them to be more of a treat.

 Rolled or old fashioned oats are totally fine to use in this recipe but quick oats just hold together a little better since they’re finer.
 I usually just use rolled oats because that’s what I tend to have on hand.

 These have a soft, baked oatmeal-like texture and do not get hard or crunchy.
 Made with just banana, peanut butter and oats, they are a healthy snack or treat, not a decadent dessert.
-Add the extras, especially chocolate chips, to make them sweeter and more of a treat.
+I recommend adding at least the chocolate chips for the extras, to make them sweeter and more of a treat.

 - Serving Size: 1